 But God has a reason for our suffering.

 His reason is displayed in our “carrying in the body the death of Jesus, so that the life of Jesus may also be manifested in our bodies.”
 We take on the death of Jesus by dying to ourselves (Romans 6:11 NLT) so that the life of Jesus is on full display.
-We renew ourselves.
+We are continuously being renewed.

 Related Post: Making Sense of Suffering and Pain